markleysales/data-science-roadmap/README.md

 <!-- Header -->

-<p id="top">The "Roadmap to Data Science" is an ordering (with comments, summaries and analyses) from basic to advanced for students and professionals.
+<p>The "Roadmap to Data Science" is an ordering (with comments, summaries and analyses) from basic to advanced for students and professionals.
 This "interactive list" is designed to offer you the best possible path to excellence within the area of ​​technology, specifically, data.<br>
 Here you will find the best "chronology" to follow on your study journey.</p>

 >NOTES:<br>
 >`This repository is free for the community` to change, my initial idea was to make a trail according to my own studies.
 Therefore, nothing prevents me from doing the same and, thus, improving what I created.<br>
->I am not open to partnerships or monetization of this content, everything is purely academic.<br>
+>I am not open to partnerships or monetization of this content, everything is purely academic.<br id="top">
 >Most images are clickable and lead to pages with reliable information outside the repository.<br>
 >At the end of each topic/subject there will be a `link` to go back to the table of contents (to streamline browsing time).